 Cupra Formentor eHybrid 2020: specs, price and on-sale date

-This is the Formentor eHybrid, a new halo car for SEAT’s performance-orientated sub-brand, Cupra.
-Adhering to the current coupe-SUV trend and based on the Cupra Ateca, the Formentor pairs aggressive, sporty styling with a punchy plug-in hybrid (PHEV) petrol-electric drivetrain.
+Adhering to the current coupe-SUV trend and based on the purely petrol-powered Cupra Ateca, the Formentor pairs aggressive, sporty styling with a punchy plug-in hybrid (PHEV) petrol-electric drivetrain.
 Customer deliveries are set to begin in late 2020.

 Due to have been revealed at the cancelled 2020 Geneva Motor Show, the production-ready version of the Formentor hasn’t changed much from a pre-production concept that arrived at the same show in 2019.
 Its styling remains familiar, with sharp, sporty lines, large 19-inch wheels (hiding 18-inch Brembo brakes) and the now-ubiquitous Cupra copper-coloured trim.
 A range of metallic and matte paint finishes are offered alongside high-quality interior trims like brushed aluminium and leather.